 EdgeWrite contributes multiple innovations in text entry, including continuous recognition feedback, non-recognition retry, slip detection, a four-way scroll ring, and in-stroke word completion.

 The EdgeWrite character set is the same for all versions.
-An important feature of the character set is that most characters closely mimic Roman characters, increasing guessability, learnability, and memorability.
+An important feature of the character set is that most characters closely mimic Roman letters and Arabic numerals, increasing guessability, learnability, and memorability.
 Another feature is that there are multiple forms of most characters, again increasing guessability.
 [Character Chart]

 Almost all versions of EdgeWrite now support word-level stroking, a design that allows regular character unistrokes to coexist alongside extended unistrokes that produce entire words.
 See individual versions for more details on word-level stroking, or the developer's page, which contains the necessary data files.
 [Paper1] [Paper2]